Orlando for Teens

 Full-fledged adulthood is around the corner for your kids — but that doesn’t mean they’re too old for a family vacation!
 By this age, they’re probably ready to appreciate some of our more mature-oriented theme-park fare, including learning about other countries at the World Showcase or taking in food-focused festivals at Walt Disney World Resort’s Epcot.

 Featuring fast-paced rides based on popular film and television properties, Universal Studios Florida is another great choice, especially if you’ll be here for spring’s Mardi Gras or fall’s Halloween Horror Nights events.

-If your children feel like they’re “too sophisticated” for theme parks, you can show them wonders of a different kind at SeaWorld Orlando’s Discovery Cove.
+You can also show your children wonders of a different kind at SeaWorld Orlando’s Discovery Cove.
 Here, they can have close encounters with dolphins, exotic birds and other amazing animals.